KARIM-EGY/data-clean-sql/README.md

-This raw data for laid off empolyee for serval companies with the their funds \n i cleaned this data with MySQL
+This raw data for laid off empolyee for serval companies with the their funds i cleaned this data with MySQL
       1- remove duplicates
       2- standrdization of the data